Flunarizine

 Flunarizine, sold under the brand name Sibelium among others, is a drug classified as a calcium antagonist which is used for various indications.
 It is not available by prescription in the United States or Japan.
 The drug was discovered at Janssen Pharmaceutica (R14950) in 1968.

 Medical uses

 Flunarizine is effective in the prophylaxis of migraine, occlusive peripheral vascular disease, vertigo of central and peripheral origin, and as an add-on in the treatment of epilepsy where its effect is weak and not recommended.
-It has been shown to significantly reduce headache frequency and severity in both adults and children.
+It has been shown to significantly reduce ocular migraine frequency and severity in both adults and children.

 Contraindications

 Flunarizine is contraindicated in patients with depression, in the acute phase of a stroke, and in patients with extrapyramidal symptoms or Parkinson's disease.
-It is also contraindicated in hypotension, heart failure and arrhythmia.

 Side effects

 Common side effects include drowsiness (20% of patients), weight gain (10%), as well as extrapyramidal effects and depression in elderly patients.

 Interactions

 The effects of other sedating drugs and alcohol, as well as antihypertensives, can be increased.
 No relevant pharmacokinetic interactions have been described.